Ah, meetings. We all love an effective meeting. But, why is it that most meetings these days feel more like a waste of time?

 Whether you dread or look forward to meetings, there’s no doubting that they are a massive part of having a job.
 It doesn’t matter if you work remotely or in an office, they’re a huge part of a successful work week.

 Meetings are where we go to unload our ideas on our colleagues, drink coffee, and get stuff done.
-However, for the most part, these meetings aren’t very productive at all.
+However, for the most part, these meetings, whether remote or in-person, aren’t always very productive at all.

 As a matter of fact, executives consider 67% of meetings unproductive.
 Considering that most meetings last an average of 31-60 minutes, you’re losing four hours every week.
 Furthermore, if you’re a manager, you might be losing three times as much.